Model

 GetBoundingBox

 This function returns a description of a volume that contains all BasePart children within a Model.
 The volume's orientation is based on the orientation of the PrimaryPart, and matches the selection box rendered in Studio when the model is selected.
-The description is provided in the form of a CFrame orientation and Vector3 size.
+Mirroring the behavior of Terrain:FillBlock(), it returns a CFrame representing the center of that bounding box and a Vector3 representing its size.

-If there is no PrimaryPart for the model, the BoundingBox will be aligned to the world axes.
+If there is no PrimaryPart for the model, the bounding box will be aligned to the world axes.

 local model = workspace.Model